Biorealms of Planet Earth

 f210117: in the saturated salt water of a salt pan, grows salt-loving phytoplankton, eaten by salt tolerant brine shrimps.
 Salt-tolerant bacteria close the food web.
 It is a simple but stable ecosystem.

 Reader, please note that the above distinctions have been gleaned from many sources, and have also been inferred by myself.
 It is possible therefore, that errors have crept in.
-Please email me for discussion.
+Please email me for discussion and correction.

 -- Seafriends home -- conservation -- Revised: 20010514,20010927,20021206,